What You’ll Learn 🎥

 Enabling the camera

-The Photron FastCam camera is successfully found.
+The Photron FastCam camera should now be successfully detected.

 Trigger setup